alagusivakumar/myProductManagement/README.md

 database: product

-kafka
+2.kafka

 host: localhost

 port: 9092

+HOW TO RUN?

-In order to start the Server , type "node server.js" in your terminal.
+In order to start the application , install the dependencies mentioned in the package.json using "npm install" and start the server using node server.js.
 The server will run at localhost at port number 8000.
 Inorder to test the application , use "npm test"